 - While CH□ External preset/replace (Z Phase) request detection (RX23, RX3B) is on, values cannot be replaced by this function as well as by CH□ Preset/replace command (RY21, RY39).
 Turn off then on CH□ External preset/replace (Z Phase) request detection reset command (RY23, RY3B) to turn off CH□ External preset/replace (Z Phase) request detection (RX23, RX3B). - Have a ΔT1 or longer interval after changing CH□ Preset value setting (RWw14 to RWw15, RWw2C to RWw2D) until the value is replaced because there are maximum of ΔT1 delay until change in CH□ Preset value setting (RWw14 to RWw15, RWw2C to RWw2D) is reflected.1 - To perform the preset/replace function continuously using the same coincidence output, have a ΔT1 or longer interval.
-The preset/replace function may not operate if there is not a ΔT1 or longer interval.1 The following is the rough standard of an interval for performing the preset/replace function continuously using the same coincidence output. (|Point setting (Coincidence output 1 to 4)2 Preset value setting|) > (Input pulse speed (pps)/1000) - When the preset/replace (at coincidence output) function is used under the condition where pulses are input in a counting speed of 2Mpps or faster, a pulse count difference (plus one or minus one pulse) occurs.
-Use the function after checking that the difference does not cause a problem for the system. - 1 For ΔT_1 , refer to Page 305, Appendix 4. - 2 Change this into Upper limit value setting (Coincidence output 1 to 4) or Lower limit value setting (Coincidence output 1 to 4) according to the comparison condition and the setting in which Coincidence output 1 to 4 turns on.
+The preset/replace function may not operate if there is not a ΔT1 or longer interval.1 The following is the rough standard of an interval for performing the preset/replace function continuously using the same coincidence output. - ([Point setting (Coincidence output 1 to 4)2 Preset value setting]) > (Input pulse speed (pps)/1000)

+When the preset/replace (at coincidence output) function is used under the condition where pulses are input in a counting speed of 2Mpps or faster, a pulse count difference (plus one or minus one pulse) occurs.
+Use the function after checking - 1 For ΔT1, refer to Page 308, Appendix 4.